adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_SRS.md

 Product Perspective
 -------------------
-The DuoMonkeyEditor is designed to be a workaround or replacement to current text editors.
+The DuoMonkeyEditor is designed to be a enhancement, or replacement, to current text editors.
 The web application is composed of two components: the webpage and the server.
 The webpage (front-end) will serve the main way for pair programmers to use the application, any interactions with the webpage is handled by the server (back-end).

     [user] ---(interacts)---> [webpage] ---(passes user input)---> [server]